aleckirkley/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a PhD candidate in the University of Michigan Physics Department, working with Dr. Mark Newman on complex networks and statistical physics.
+I am a PhD candidate in the University of Michigan Physics Department, working with
+<a href="http://www-personal.umich.edu/~mejn/">Dr. Mark Newman</a> on complex networks and statistical physics.
 I did my undergraduate studies at the University of Rochester, and began my career in complex systems working with Dr. Gourab Ghoshal in the physics department there.

-I am interested in a broad array of problems, including stsatistical inference of network models, social network dynamics, urban mobility, socioeconomic inequality, and fast algorithms for analyzing statistical physics systems.
+I am interested in a broad array of problems, including bayesian inference in network models, social network dynamics, urban mobility, socioeconomic inequality, and fast algorithms for analyzing statistical physics systems.
 My research involves a balance of mathematical theory, computer simulation, and analysis of empirical data.

 I am fortunate to be supported by an NDSEG Fellowship through the department of Defense, and I am also a recipient of the NSF Graduate Research Fellowship.